 Some manufacturers offer adjustable car seats that are designed to be adapted as a child grows.
 Be sure that you are using the appropriate setup for your child’s weight by following the instructions or checking the label.

 Some vehicles are fitted with integrated child-sized seats.
-If the seat is EU approved, an additional child restraint will not need to be used, providing the child is of the correct weight (check the label or car handbook for confirmation).
+If the seat is EU approved, you don't need an additional child restraint, providing the child is of the correct weight (check the label or car handbook for confirmation).

-If the integrated seat is not EU approved, a child seat will still need to be used in its place.
+If the integrated seat is not EU approved, you'll need to use a separate child seat in its place.
 Gov.uk offers more information about the suitability of different types of car seat.

 Any child restraint you purchase should come with comprehensive fitting instructions.
 A poorly fitted car seat will not work effectively and may even endanger your child’s life.
 A few things to check include: